What You Can Do: Source Water Protection

 All drinking water sources, both public and private, are susceptible to contamination from various human activities, including discharges from septic systems, releases from waste sites, spills from underground storage systems, nonpoint source pollution, and the use of agricultural chemicals.

-Without careful consideration of how to address these potential sources of pollution, our drinking water will ultimately come at a greater expense.
-This cost encompasses the growing demand for water treatment, monitoring, remediation, identifying alternative water sources, providing bottled water, consulting services, staff time, and litigation.
+This cost encompasses the growing demand for water treatment, monitoring, and remediation; identifying alternative water sources; providing bottled water; consulting services; staff time; and litigation.
 Water protection is easier, more affordable, and more dependable over time.

 Source Water Contamination

-Under various conditions, water contamination is a result of human action.
-Agribusiness, modern action, and urban advancement impact the quality and quantity of surface water and groundwater sources.
-Some of these land-use exercises, for instance, urban development, decrease the surface area for water to channel into the ground.
-Along these lines, water streams over the land's surface (known as "surface overflow") instead of replenishing groundwater.
-In addition, water quality can be vulnerable to human impact, and inefficient use and human actions can specifically and indirectly introduce contaminants into both surface water and groundwater.
+Along these lines, water flows over the land's surface (known as "surface overflow") rather than replenishing groundwater.
+In addition, water quality can be vulnerable to human impacts, and inefficient use and human actions can introduce contaminants directly or indirectly into both surface water and groundwater.

 Cost Of Remediating Groundwater

-According to the U.S. Environmental Protection Agency, remediating groundwater can be 40 times more expensive than securing the water at its source.
+According to the U.S. Environmental Protection Agency, remediating groundwater can cost 40 times as much as securing the water at its source.
 Hindering pollution at the source reduces the costs of treating water later in the drinking water treatment process.
-The United Nations warns that if examples of wasting and defiling freshwater continue, two out of every three people will face severe water shortages in less than two decades.
-Fundamentally, we take measures to secure water sources today.

 Kinds of Contamination